 From May 18, 2016 till April 30, 2018, Mr. Roest has been assigned to the Ministry of Economic Affairs, State Department RVO-Netherlands, in The Hague.
 He has been requested, among other things, to tighten up and increase the emphasis of RVO-Netherlands’ fraud policy.
 Furthermore, furtheron he focused on analysing and reviewing tangible fraud reports.

-Since May 01, 2018 Mr. Roest is working for the Dutch government at the Ministery of Justice (Ministerie van Justitie en Veiligheid) as a clerk specialized in fraud fighting.
+From May 01, 2018 untill June 2022, mr. Roest was working for the Dutch government at the Ministery of Justice (Ministerie van Justitie en Veiligheid), as a clerk specialized in fraud fighting.